heroku/heroku-buildpack-clojure/README.md

       exit 1
     fi

-The `LEIN_NO_DEV` environment variable will cause Leiningen to keep the test directories and dev dependencies off the classpath, so be sure to set it for every `lein` invocation.

 Commit and push the changes to your buildpack to your GitHub fork, then push your sample app to Heroku to test.
 You should see: